If you're an American Indian or an Alaska Native, you may have new health coverage benefits and protections from Nevada Health Link.

 - These benefits include paying no premiums or out-of-pocket costs for Medicaid coverage if you qualify

-Eligibility for services from the Indian Health Service, tribal program, or urban Indian health program
+Eligibility for services from the Indian Health Service, tribal organization, or urban Indian health organization

 - You may qualify for Medicaid and Nevada Check Up more easily.
 You have special cost and eligibility rules for Medicaid and Nevada Check Up that make it easier to qualify for these programs.